 Fragile Families and Child Wellbeing Study Restricted Use Data

-The Fragile Families and Child Wellbeing Study releases geographic identifiers to the public via a restricted use data agreement.
-The data items that are available are: the focal child's birth city and mother's and father's state of residence at each interview, stratum and psu (note: replicate weights are available on the public file in lieu of these), a set of contextual characteristics of the census tract at each wave, and medical records data for mothers and children from the birth hospitalization record.
-Please note that, in order to protect respondent confidentiality, medical records data are not available in conjunction with the other restricted data items (identifiable city/state of residence, stratum/psu, or contextual data).
+The Fragile Families and Child Wellbeing Study releases restricted data to the public via a contract data agreement.
+Add-on files available include 1) a geographic file with variables for the focal child's birth city, mother's and father's state of residence at each interview, and stratum and psu (note: replicate weights are available on the public file in lieu of these), 2) a set of contextual characteristics of the census tract at each wave, 3) medical records data for mothers and children from the birth hospitalization record, 4) a school characteristics file (for the focal child's school at the Year 9 follow-up wave) based on National Center for Educational Statistics data, and 5) a labor market and macroeconomic file with data on local employment and national consumer confidence at each wave.

 Access to the Fragile Families contract data is limited to researchers who agree to the terms and conditions contained in the Contract Data Use License.
 Institutional Review Board (IRB) approval of the researcherís research and data protection plans are required.
 Therefore, only faculty and research personnel at institutions which have an Institutional Review Board/Human Subjects Review Committee are eligible to receive access to the contract data.
 The Institutionís IRB must be registered with the U.S. Office for Human Research Protections (OHRP) or the National Institute of Health (NIH).
 Although nearly all research universities and other research organizations in the United States have IRBís registered with the OHRP, we are aware that some institutions and legitimate researchers will be excluded from access under this condition.
 We apologize for this and are considering options to expand the pool of eligible researchers while maintaining a high standard of protection for our respondents.